 Wyoming.
 He was the son of Jacob & Elizabeth Ehrhardt.
 He

 had a half-brother.
 His family would move to Saginaw, Michigan,

 where his father had a farm.
 Clyde moved to Bellwood, Illinois,

 with his friend, Art Campbell, to work on the construction of a subway

-in Chicago, since his brother was married and living in Bellwood.
+in Chicago.
+Since Clyde's brother was married and living in Bellwood,

 Clyde was known for having a good sense of